-With a student-faculty ratio of 13:1 and an average class size of 20, Wittenberg ensures a highly personal, hands-on education with classroom discussion, group-based work, and collaborative projects.
+With a low student-faculty ratio and small, tight-knit class sizes, Wittenberg ensures a highly personal, hands-on education with classroom discussion, group-based work, and collaborative projects.
 Wittenberg offers generous funding opportunities to students conducting research, the findings of which are often presented at regional and national conferences.

 ENGAGED LEARNING OUTSIDE THE CLASSROOM

 At Wittenberg, learning extends beyond the walls of the traditional classroom, from local archaeological digs to theatre performances at the Stratford Festival in Canada.
 Through the WittEntrepreneurs Program, students from any discipline can launch, operate, and manage an enterprise on campus.
 At the Springfield Center for the Arts at Wittenberg University, students can learn about arts management and education.
 The possibilities are endless.